kamleshzanje/cloud-integration-flow/IntegrationFlowRecipes/for/SimulateResponseFromReceiverSystem/readme.md

 ![Add Simulation Input payload](Add_Simulated-input-payload.jpg)

 ### Response payload
 This is the Simulated response from the receiver system.
-Select the OData Receiver Adapter, the XML Payload provide in should be feed in the Simulation Response Dialog.
+Select the OData Receiver Adapter, the XML Payload provide in should be feed in the Add Simulation Response Dialog.
 ```
 <Products>
     <Product>